Gastove/drinkery/whiskey/sazerac.markdown

 ### Directions
 1. Rinse the glass with Herbsaint
-2. In the pint glass, combine the whiskey, simple syrup, five dashes of Peychaud's Bitters, and one dash of Angostura
+2. In the pint glass, combine whiskey, simple syrup, five dashes of Peychaud's Bitters, and one dash of Angostura
 3. Add ice to the pint glass, stir until chilled.
 4. Strain into the serving glass.
 5. Twist orange zest, serve.